 Endnotes

-In this article, we discussed the most common methods in Python’s random module that are capable of generating pseudo-random numbers.
+This article discussed the most common methods in Python’s random module that can generate pseudo-random numbers.
 We learned how to generate random integers as well as random floating-point values.
 We also learned how to select random elements from a Python list.
-If you’d like to learn more about Python and practice Python programming, you can explore related articles here.
+You can explore related articles here if you’d like to learn more about Python and practice Python programming.